Route to Our Origins

 2. Choose whether you want to take a bus, charter a trip by van to Sawla, or fly to Tamale and take shuttle to Sawla

-If you want to take a bus, our Accra logistics staff member (Empire) will pick you up from the airport and get you to the bus station.
-The cheapest alternative…it is an overnight trip to Sawla
+If you want to take a bus, we will help you arrange get from the airport and to the bus station.
+It is the cheapest alternative…it is an overnight trip to Sawla

 Charter by van: It is the scenic method to get to Sawla.

 Fly to Tamale: This is the fastest way to get to Sawla but likely will require and overnight in Accra.
-WIACT staff will meet you at the Accra airport if you wish and get you to a hotel; then back to the airport the next morning to fly to Tamale.
+WIACT staff will help arrange a hotel.
+Then go back to the Kokota airport, domestic side, the next morning to fly to Tamale.

-WIACT staff will pick you up at Tamale airport and bring you to Sawla
+WIACT staff can arrange to pick you up at Tamale airport and bring you to Sawla

 Accommodations & meals